“it was to shame the wise

-But in recent years I have noticed fewer crucifixes.
-Sometimes the figure of a bleeding crucified man hanging in agony on a Roman instrument of torture has been replaced with more artistic and less gruesome representations.
+In recent years I have noticed fewer crucifixes.
+Perhaps the figure of a bleeding crucified man hanging in agony on a Roman instrument of torture has been replaced with more artistic and less gruesome representations.

 The figure of Jesus in agony on a cross is the ultimate hope for us since Christian faith is not about the power of positive thinking or striving to look on the bright side of difficult situations.
 Faith is knowing that Jesus is with us especially in the moments when we taste death, and because of this relationship we have the courage to face the reality of life knowing that even death is not an obstacle to the life we seek.